bring-shrubbery/SVG-to-SwiftUI/README.md

 yarn dev
 ```

-## Functionality Coverage

-This repository is just a front-end wrapper over our [svg-to-swiftui-core](https://github.com/quassum/svg-to-swiftui-core) ([npm link](https://www.npmjs.com/package/svg-to-swiftui-core)) package.
-You can find the functionality coverage on that package's page.
-We encourage you checking it out and maybe starring it on GitHub 😍!

 ## Example usage

 To demonstrate this tool I created a thicc plus sign with rounded corners (created it in Sketch, so shapes from Sketch should work fine with this tool).